binduwavell/generator-alfresco/README.md

 ```

 This will ask you a bunch of questions and then produce appropriate repo/share files
 for your WebScript.
-If you choose multiple HTTP methods you can in fact scaffold multiple
+If you choose multiple HTTP methods you can in fact scaffold
-webscripts with one pass through this sub-generator.
+multiple webscripts with one pass through this sub-generator.

+#### future sub-generators

-We are planning to add many more sub-generators for things like: jobs, workflows, JavaScript
+We are planning to add many more sub-generators for things like: jobs, workflows,
-root objects, metadata extractors, content transformers, etc. We also hope to add
+JavaScript root objects, metadata extractors, content transformers, etc. We may
-sub-generators for doing a bunch of common tasks with Share customization.
+add sub-generators for doing a bunch of common tasks with Share customization.

 ### Try The Project / Contribute